 Fixed income investments not held by Medibank's health insurance fund are accounted for at fair value through other comprehensive income (FVOCI), as the objective of these assets is to collect contractual cash flows and to sell the assets if required, and the contractual cash flows are solely payments of principal and interest.
-These assets are initially and subsequently carried at fair value, with gains and losses recognised within equity in other comprehensive income until the asset is derecognised.
+Financial Assets at Fair Value Accounting Policy continued These assets are initially and subsequently carried at fair value, with gains and losses recognised within equity in other comprehensive income until the asset is derecognised.
 When the assets are derecognised, the cumulative gain or loss previously recognised in other comprehensive income is reclassified from equity to profit or loss as a reclassification adjustment.
 Interest income accrues using the effective interest method and is included within net investment income in the consolidated statement of comprehensive income.